background shape background shape

 26 September 2024 | Governments

-Staying ahead of overtourism: How continuous adaptation and smart solutions can save destinations
+Staying ahead of overtourism: How to save destinations

 Overtourism is a growing problem in cities like Venice, Barcelona, and Amsterdam, where local life and infrastructure are being overwhelmed by peak-season tourism.
 While these cities are struggling with overcrowding, countries like Japan and Portugal have managed tourism flows more effectively—at least for now.